wordwizai/word-wiz-ai/implementation_guides/CLASSES_PAGE_IMPROVEMENT_GUIDE.md

 ### Current Limitations

+- ❌ Page is teacher-focused, not optimized for student experience
+- ❌ No view toggle for teachers to switch between student and management views
 - ❌ No detailed view for individual classes
 - ❌ No detailed view for individual students
 - ❌ Limited analytics and insights
-- ❌ All information crammed in expandable sections
+- ❌ All teacher information crammed in expandable sections
 - ❌ No sorting or filtering options
 - ❌ No visual charts or progress indicators
 - ❌ Difficult to compare student performance